alfonsof/google-cloud-java-examples/gcloudcomputeengine/README.md

 This folder contains a Java application example that handles Compute Engine instances on Google Cloud Platform (GCP).

-The application uses Application Default Credentials through a JSON service account key for authenticating.

-The credentials are taken from `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ## Requirements

 * You must have a [Google Cloud Platform (GCP)](http://cloud.google.com/) account.